 Another old favourite of mine.
 The Transport museum used to be located across the road from the Kelvingrove Art Gallery, but it had outgrown its surroundings, and the building capacity, so had to be moved to a nice, shiny new building.

-The Riverside Museum of Transport was created by renowned architect Zaha Hadid. the new building takes on a flowing, wave like appearance from viewpoints on the ground and in the sky, which works as a nice tribute to the river it lies on.
-The choice of building materials also work nicely, and often reflect the sky much like water would do.
+The Riverside Museum of Transport was created by renowned architect Zaha Hadid. the new building takes on a flowing, wave-like appearance from viewpoints on the ground and in the sky, which works as a nice tribute to the river it lies on.
+The choice of building materials also works nicely, and often reflects the sky much like water would do.

 Walking and Wandering

-If you enjoy being outdoors, Glasgow is full of loads of sights to see!
-There are so many monuments and historically significant places, it has literally taken me a lifetime to see them- and I haven't even got round them all yet!
+If you enjoy being outdoors, Glasgow is full of sights to see!
+There are so many monuments and historically significant places, it has literally taken me a lifetime to see them—and I haven't even got round them all yet!